department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vgli.md

 ### Can I get VGLI?

-You may be able to get VGLI if you meet at least one of the requirements below.
+You may be able to get VGLI if you meet at least one of the requirements listed below.

 **At least one of these must be true.
 You:**